Learn The Future Perfect Continuous Through A Fun Grammar Story

 Her friends are impressed because she will have been following such a strict training schedule for so long.

-She is tired sometimes, but she knows it will all be worth it.
 By next weekend, she will have been preparing for the marathon for 90 days straight!

 Maya’s story shows how we use the Future Perfect Continuous to talk about actions ongoing up to a point in the future.